Azure/azure-devtestlab/Artifacts/linux-mono-devel/Readme.md

 ## Supported distros

-This artifacts works on the following operating systems:
+This artifact works on the following operating systems:

   - Ubuntu: 16.04 - 18.04
   - Debian: 7, 8
   - Centos: 6, 7
   - Fedora: 27, 26

 ## Troubleshooting